Updated: July 11, 2024

 Selling Assets for a Partial Payment Installment Agreement

 Sometimes, the IRS may require you to sell some of your assets or take a loan against them before approving you for a Partial Payment Installment Agreement.
-The IRS is serious about collecting unpaid taxes, and if the agency thinks you have frivolous assets, it may not accept a payment plan until you liquidate or take out loans.
+The IRS is serious about collecting unpaid taxes, and if the IRS thinks you have frivolous assets, it may not accept a payment plan until you liquidate or take out loans.
 This risk tends to be higher if you're applying through a revenue officer, rather than dealing with the automated collection system (ACS).

 You may be able to avoid selling or borrowing against your assets if any of the following apply: